 - Should the results be tight or ambiguous, we will host a special community meeting to discuss possible next steps.

 - Should the results come in reflecting a clear majority in support of historic designation, we will host a special community meeting to discuss next steps including the structure and parameters of a formal vote.

 The Board appreciates the community’s input on this issue.
 We believe this change, and the gathering of data, allows us to move forward as a community and begin making decisions based on community wide data.

 We would also like to thank all the individuals that have helped inform the discussion and gather all the information we have pooled together.
-If you are unfamiliar with the issues at hand regarding this topic, or if you know of neighbors who are uninformed of the background, please refer to the informational page on our website at http://www.burleith.org/historic-designation.
+If you are unfamiliar with the issues at hand regarding this topic, or if you know of neighbors who are uninformed of the background, please refer to the Explore Historic Designation page on the website.
 We look forward to the community’s opinion as gathered via this upcoming survey.